 Registration is not required.
 All are welcome.

-NDC: February 15th at noon in the Orange Lecture Theatre with Dr. Jason Ediger
+NDC: Thursday, February 15th, 11am-12pm in the Orange Lecture Theatre with Dr. Jason Ediger

 Follow the link below to view the Anxiety Forum live streaming presentation: http://blogs.rrc.ca/etv/streaming/